 At this stage, we have to divide the analysis according to the value of $\mathbb{S}$.\\

 Consider first the generic situation $\alpha\ne\alpha_k^\star$ for all $k\in\N$, \textit{i.e.} $\mathbb{S}\ne-1$.
-In that case, (\ref{Matching2}) leads us to set $a_+=0$ because the left-hand side vanishes as $\eps$ tends to zero.
-Thus we obtain $W\equiv0$ and from (\ref{Matching1}), we find that we must impose the Dirichlet condition
+In that case, the second relation of (\ref{Matching1}) leads us to set $c^0=0$.
+Thus we obtain $U^0\equiv0$ and from the first relation of (\ref{Matching1}), we find that we must impose the Dirichlet condition

 to complement the 1D model problem (\ref{farfield}).
 Solving the spectral problem (\ref{farfield}), (\ref{farfield_BC}), we obtain